Travel in F-1 Student Status

 Canadian citizens do not need an F-1 visa stamp in their passports to enter the US.
 Canadian-landed immigrants, however, are required to obtain a visa stamp in their passports to document entry into the US in F-1 status.

 You will not be allow to enter the United States if your passport has expired.
-In most cases, students are required to have a passport that is valid for at least six months beyond the date you plan to enter the United Students.
+Students are required to have a passport that is valid for at least 6 months at all times and beyond the date you plan to enter the United States.

-For citizens from certain countries, the US will allow entry into the United States up until the date of expiration.
-Check the “FAQ for F-1 Nonimmigrants” information on the ICE website to see which .
+Exception: The US may allow entry into the United States up until the date of expiration for specific countries.
+Check the “FAQ for F-1 Nonimmigrants” information on the ICE website for more information.